drhaz/drhaz.github.io/_pages/about.md

 Main Interests: Astronomical instrumentation, observatory operations, data management software.
 Stellar populations as a tools to understand galaxy formation and evolution.
 More recently: solar system asteroids, in particular active asteroids and near earth objects.

+Prior Positions
+===

+* Associate Scientist at the [WIYN Observatory](http://www.wiyn.org), in Tucson, AZ (USA)\\
-At the WIYN Observatory, as Scientist for the One Degree Imager System I take care of [instrument operations](http://www.wiyn.org/ODI), managing hardware upgrades, and overseeing software development for the instrument and its data handling infrastructure.
+ From 2005 to 2017, as Project and Instrument Scientist,  I took care of the development and operations of the [WIYN](www.wiyn.org) [One Degree Imager System](http://www.wiyn.org/ODI), first as project scientist, and later as project lead managing hardware upgrades, and overseeing software development for the instrument and its data handling infrastructure.

 Outside work
 ====